Hello 안녕, I know it’s been a long time since I wrote a blog post.

 4) Well-created and loved characters.
 I’m not just talking about the main characters but I practically love everyone on the series.
 They all captured my heart and have grown attach to them.

-I personally care for all those characters and have cried with them through their loss, pain, and grief and have celebrated with them through their happiness and victories.
+I personally care for all those characters and have cried with them through their pain, and grief and have celebrated with them through their happiness and victories.

 5) Chemistry between the actors are superb.
 In this show, majority of the actors have worked together before in other series.
 So the chemistry definitely worked wonders.